 NEEDED items are: warm hats, gloves and scarves.
 Fabric yardage, 1 yard minimum blankets and flat sheets (no fitted sheets please) sample size soaps, shampoo, tooth paste mini size tissues Items need not be perfect, only Clean.
 We are OVER STOCKED with toothbrushes, socks, and neckties.
 Thank you to everyone who works to make this ministry possible and all are welcome to join us on the second Wednesday and second Saturday of each month downstairs in Rm. #1.
-No sewing, ' only need to tie a knot!!!!!
+No sewing, ' only need to tie a knot !!!!!
+Pastoral Emergency: call the parish office during office hours.
+After hours, you may call Lynne Graham at her home 570-934-1160.

 Send Communications: minutes, special events etc. to the office, for the parish office to disperse.

 St. Paul's Altar Flowers: If you wish to reserve, a Sunday please sign-up on the sheet at the back of the church.
 Then fill out an Altar Flower Card.
 Please use one card for each request, enclose your check for \$36.00 with the card in the envelope provided, and place it in the offering plate or send it to the parish office prior to the week that you are doing flowers.
 For those wishing to supply your own flowers please sign up on the sheet at the back of the church and fill out an altar flower card indicating you will do your own flowers.
 Thank you!

-2 Photos this week.
+3 Photos this week.